Pogo (comic strip): Satire and politics

-Kelly used Pogo to comment on the human condition, and from time to time, this drifted into politics.
+Kelly used Pogo to comment on the human condition, and, from time to time, this drifted into politics.
 "I finally came to understand that if I were looking for comic material, I would never have to look long," Kelly wrote.
 "The news of the day would be enough.
 Perhaps the complexion of the strip changed a little in that direction after 1951.
 After all, it is pretty hard to walk past an unguarded gold mine and remain empty-handed."

 Pogo was a reluctant "candidate" for President (although he never campaigned) in 1952 and 1956.
-(The phrase "I Go Pogo", originally a parody of Dwight D. Eisenhower's iconic campaign slogan "I Like Ike", appeared on giveaway promotional lapel pins featuring Pogo, and was also used by Kelly as a book title.)
+(The phrase "I Go Pogo", originally a parody of Dwight D. Eisenhower's iconic campaign slogan "I Like Ike", appeared on giveaway promotional lapel pins featuring Pogo, and it was also used by Kelly as a book title.)
 A 1952 campaign rally at Harvard degenerated into chaos sufficient to be officially termed a riot, and police responded.
 The Pogo Riot was a significant event for the class of '52; for its 25th reunion, Pogo was the official mascot.

 Kelly's interest in keeping the strip topical meant that he sometimes worked closer to the deadline than the syndicate wanted.
 "The syndicates and the newspapers always like to stay about eight weeks in advance," Kelly said in a 1959 interview, "but because I like to stay as topical as I can and because I'm sure something will always come up that I'd like to comment on, I try to keep it somewhere between four and six weeks.
 Even then it gets rather difficult to forecast what is going to happen six weeks, four weeks, ahead of time.
 For example, I have a sequence coming on this moonshot that the Russians made.
 I was able to file it just by a month, but I wish I had known about it a little in advance because I could have hit it right on the nose."